theirishpenguin/ruby-top-tips-vol-1/README.md

 Top Tip 3: Escape complex phrases in regular expressions

-Top Tip 4: When writing IF consider ELSE
+Top Tip 4: When writing IF consider ELSE (and more "functional IFs")

 Top Tip 5: Similar to Top Tip 4 but for CASE statements

-So, take a look there to see them!